Font Size & Style

 The main font models

-In this text-only area, you can change font size, spacing, casing, and halo properties.
-It allows you to visually understand each typographic parameter without depending on the map.
+In this text-only area, you can change font size, spacing, casing, and halo properties to understand each typographic parameter without depending on the map.

-• Font family – Choose from several common typefaces used in cartography: Inter, Noto Sans, Noto Serif, Roboto.
-This helps you understand different visual personalities of fonts.
+• Font family – Compare common typefaces: Inter, Noto Sans, Noto Serif, Roboto.

-• Font size – Adjusts the basic legibility of labels.
-Large sizes increase visual dominance; small sizes emphasize subtlety.
+• Font size – Adjusts basic legibility and visual dominance.

-• Letter spacing – slight increase helps ALL-CAPS labels; negative values squeeze more text.
+• Letter spacing – Helps ALL-CAPS labels; negative values squeeze text.

 Try changing the font family and other properties, then imagine how these labels would look on a busy map background.